 Despite the nation’s growing eco-awareness and evolving public transportation systems, traffic congestion remains a stressful, headache-inducing problem for commuters.
 Thanks to New York City’s bike-friendly infrastructure, you can wave a friendly greeting at all those poor people who are stuck in their motor vehicles are you fly by on your bike.

 New York City streets are a feast for the eyes.
-Even residents don’t grow tired of the awesome architecture, fascinating people, and other wonderful sights.
+Even residents don’t grow tired of the impressive architecture, fascinating people, and other beautiful sights.
 In an enclosed vehicle, it’s easy to miss such things.
-Once you become comfortable cycling through the city, you can more deeply appreciate its personality and unique beauty.
+Once you become comfortable cycling through the city, you can appreciate its personality and unique beauty more deeply.